diarmidmackenzie/sdt-condensed/CET part 2.md

 A further consideration that affects the functional significance of feedback and rewards is the recipient's beliefs about the administrators' motives for providing the feedback/rewards.

-In a 1992 study, music lessons were delivered by tutors, who were described as (a) volunteers, and (b) tutoring for the pay.
+In a 1992 study, music lessons were delivered by tutors, who were described as (a) volunteers, or (b) tutoring for pay.
 The tutors were unaware of how they had been presented to the students.
 Students who believed their teachers were volunteers enjoyed their lessons more, and expressed more interest in future learning.

 These effects can also impact organizational atmospheres through *social contagion*.

 In a 2010 study, participant in a PE class were taught by instructors described as either volunteers, or working for pay.
 Similar effects were observed to the music lessons in the 1992 study.
-However, in this study, the participants then went on to instruct further classes.
+However, in this study, the students then went on to instruct further classes.
 The students in the classes led by students of "volunteers" showed more enjoyment and free-choice persistence, than students in classes led by students of "paid instructors".

 A 1993 study showed that when participants were told that an observer was there to evaluate and enforce rules, they felt less autonomy, and less intrinsic motivation, than when they were told an observer was simply a curious and interested onlooker.